Seattle Post-Intelligencer: Joint operating agreement

-From 1983 to 2009, the P-I and The Seattle Times had a joint operating agreement (JOA) whereby advertising, production, marketing, and circulation were run for both papers by the Seattle Times Company.
+From 1983 to 2009, the P-I and The Seattle Times had a joint operating agreement (JOA) whereby advertising, production, marketing, and circulation were run for both papers by The Seattle Times company.
 They maintained separate news and editorial departments.
 The papers published a combined Sunday edition, although the Times handled the majority of the editorial content while the P-I only provided a small editorial/opinions section.
+The JOA was proposed by Hearst in 1981 due to $14 million in cumulative financial losses incurred by the P-I.

 In 2003 the Times tried to cancel the JOA, citing a clause in it that three consecutive years of losses were cause for cancelling the agreement.
 Hearst disagreed, and immediately filed suit to prevent the Times from cancelling the agreement.
 Hearst argued that a force majeure clause prevented the Times from claiming losses in 2000 and 2001 as reason to end the JOA, because they resulted from extraordinary events (in this case, a seven-week newspaper strike).

 Each side publicly accused the other of attempting to put its rival out of business.
 The trial judge granted a summary judgment in Hearst's favor on the force majeure issue.
 But after two appeals, the Washington State Supreme Court ruled in favor of the Times on June 30, 2005, on the force majeure clause, reversing the trial-court judge.
 The two papers settled the issue on April 16, 2007.

 The JOA ended in 2009 with the cessation of the P-I print edition.